iterami/Docs.htm/common/guides/json.md

           // Optional.
 How the vertices should be drawn.
           "draw-type": "TRIANGLE_FAN",

           // Optional.
+Item in inventory required to trigger event, or false for no requirement.
+          "event-key": false,

+          // Optional.
 Array of stat modifications to use upon successful event trigger.
           "event-modify": [
             {